Hybrid Localized Spectral Decomposition for multiscale problems: Hybrid Localized Finite Elements

 \end{rem}

 \begin{rem} We note that ~\cite{MR1759911}*{Lemma 4.4} is based on $H^{-1/2}(\tau)$ norms and therefore it holds whether we use $H^1(\tau), \Hdivtau$ or corresponding discretized versions inside $\tau$.
 We point out that the $h$ in $\log(H/h)$ is related to the space $\Lambda_h$, not to the interior.
 The $\alpha$ in this paper is estimated as the worst case scenario, that is, using Lemma \ref{l:extensions} and ~\cite{MR1759911}*{Lemma 4.4}.
-For particular cases of coefficients $\A$ and discretizations for $H^1(\tau)$ or $\Hdivtau$, sharper estimated for $\alpha$ can be derived using weighted and generalized Poincar\'e inequalities techniques and partitions of unity that conform with $\A$ in order to avoid large energies on the interior extensions~\cites{MR1974504,MR2047078,MR2867661,MR2317926,MR1921914,MR3013465,MR3047947,MR2456834,MR2810804,MR3552482,MR2861254}. \end{rem} \begin{rem} The result of Lemma~\ref{l:decay} also holds if $\supp v\subset\T_i(K)$ for some positive integer $i<j$. \end{rem}
+For particular cases of coefficients $\A$ and discretizations for $H^1(\tau)$ or $\Hdivtau$, sharper estimated for $\alpha$ can be derived using weighted and generalized Poincar\'e inequalities techniques and partitions of unity that conform with $\A$ in order to avoid large energies on the interior extensions~\cites{MR1974504,MR2047078,MR2867661,MR2317926,MR1921914,MR3013465,MR3047947,MR2456834,MR2810804,MR3552482,MR2861254}. \end{rem}